-As employees of PGE, our named executive officers are eligible to participate in a number of broad-based company-sponsored benefits programs on the same basis as other full-time employees.
+As employees of PGE, our named executive officers are eligible to participate in a number of broad-based companysponsored benefits programs on the same basis as other full-time employees.
 These include the company's health and welfare programs (including medical/dental/vision plans, disability insurance, and life insurance) and 401(k) plan.
 Employees hired prior to the date on which our pension plan was closed to new participants-including all of the current named executive officers-participate in our defined benefit pension plan.
-PGE also sponsors non-qualified deferred compensation plans, which are described below under "Executive Compensation Tables- 2012 Pension Benefits."
+PGE also sponsors non-qualified deferred compensation plans, which are described below under "Executive Compensation Tables-2012 Pension Benefits."
 These plans are partly intended as "restoration" plans, giving participants the ability to defer their compensation above the Internal Revenue Service limits imposed on our 401(k) plan.
-The plans also contribute to the competitiveness of our pay by providing a modest matching contribution for salary deferrals and compensating participants for lower pension payments they may receive as a result of participating in the plans.
-See "Executive Compensation Tables- 2012 Nonqualified Deferred Compensation" below.
+The plans also contribute to the competitiveness of our pay by providing a modest matching contribution for salary deferrals and compensation Tables-2012 Nonqualified Deferred Compensation" below.
 Finally, our executive officers are eligible for severance pay and outplacement assistance to help them with a transition to new employment in the event of a reorganization resulting in an involuntary termination or a voluntary termination in response to a change in job duties.
 These benefits are described below under "Executive Compensation Tables-Termination and Change in Control Benefits."
 We do not provide our executives with significant perquisites.